docsforadobe/after-effects-scripting-guide/docs/item/itemcollection.md

 #### Description

-Creates a new composition.
-Creates and returns a new CompItem object and adds it to this collection.
-If the ItemCollection belongs to the project or the root folder, then the new item's `parentFolder` is the root folder.
-If the ItemCollection belongs to any other folder, the new item's `parentFolder` is that `FolderItem`.
+Creates and returns a new [CompItem object](../item/compitem.md) and adds it to this collection.

+If the ItemCollection belongs to the project or the root folder, then the new item's [`parentFolder`](../item/item.md#itemparentfolder) is the [root folder](../general/project.md#projectrootfolder).

+If the ItemCollection belongs to any other folder, the new item's `parentFolder` is that [FolderItem](../item/folderitem.md).

 #### Parameters